metrosoftware/metrodex/DEVELOPERS-GUIDE.md

 1. Build/download the latest translation files from Crowdin (permissions needed) and replace the language folders like ``fa``, ``pt-BR``,... with the folders downloaded.
 Please make sure to NOT touch the english folder ``en``.
 2. Rename all folder names to lowercase, e.g. ``es-ES`` to ``es-es``.
 3. Make some consistency checks (lengths of old/new files, "git diff" on language files)
-4. New languages can be added to ``NRS.languages`` in ``ui/js/nrs.settings.js`` file.
+4. New languages can be added to ``MRS.languages`` in ``ui/js/mrs.settings.js`` file.
 Review the status of the languages (40-50%+ Experimental, 70-80%+ Beta, 90-95%+ Stable), eventually add new languages

 ### Mobile App ###

-The NXT wallet UI run as a mobile app.
+The Metro wallet UI run as a mobile app.

 To build the Android APK application follow these steps (Tested on Windows 7 64 bit):
 1. Install node.js (tested with Node 4.4.7 and npm 2.15.8), Apache Cordova (tested with Cordova 6.3.1) - see https://cordova.apache.org/